-- i. provide information or evidence where such disclosure is necessary to investigate the complaint or is a legal requirement; - ii. seek information relevant to the complaint from the person or body with statutory responsibility for investigation of the matter; - d.
-Upon notification by the District or Unitary Council that a councillor or non-councillor with voting rights has breached the Councils code of conduct, the Council shall consider what, if any, action to take against him/her.
+a Upon notification by the Principal Council that a councillor or noncouncillor with voting rights has breached the Council's code of conduct, the Council shall consider what, if any, action to take against them.
 Such action excludes disqualification or suspension from office.

-16. PROPER OFFICER
+15. PROPER OFFICER

-- a.
-The Proper Officer shall be either (i) the clerk or (ii) other council member(s) nominated by the Council to undertake the work of the Proper Officer WHEN THE Proper Officer is absent. - b.
-The proper Officer shall; - i. at least three clear days before a meeting of the council, a committee or a sub-committee, - Serve on councillors by delivery or post at their residences or by email authenticated in such manner as the Proper Officer thinks fit, a signed summons confirming the time, place and the agenda (provided the councillor has consented to serve by email) and - Provide, in a conspicuous place, public notice board of the time, place and agenda (provided that the public notice with agenda of an extraordinary meeting of the Council convened by councillors is signed by them).
+- a The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the Council to undertake the work of the Proper Officer when the Proper Officer is absent. - b The Proper Officer shall: - i. at least three clear days before a meeting of the council, a committee or a sub-committee, - serve on councillors by delivery or post at their residences or by email authenticated in such manner as the Proper Officer thinks fit, a signed summons confirming the time, place and the agenda (provided the councillor has consented to service by email), and - Provide, in a conspicuous place, public notice of the time, place and agenda (provided that the public notice with agenda of an extraordinary meeting of the Council convened by councillors is signed by them).

-See standing order 4(b) for the meaning of clear days for a meeting of a full council and standing order 4(c) for the meaning of clear days for a meeting of a committee;
+See standing order 3(b) for the meaning of clear days for a meeting of a full council and standing order 3(c) for the meaning of clear days for a meeting of a committee;

-- ii. subject to standing order 10, include on the agenda all motions in the order received unless a councillor has given written notice at least 7 days before the meeting confirming his/her withdrawal of it: - iii.
-Convene a meeting of the Council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his/her office; - iv. facilitate inspection of the minute book by local government electors; - v. receive and retain copies of bylaws made by other local authorities; - vi. hold acceptance of office forms from councillors. - vii. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures. - viii. liaise, as appropriate, with the Council's Data Protection Officer. - ix. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary. - x. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g., limitation Act 1980). - xii. arrange for legal deeds to be executed.
+- ii. subject to standing order 9, include on the agenda all motions in the order received unless a councillor has given written notice at least 7 days before the meeting confirming their withdrawal of it; - iii. convene a meeting of the Council for the election of a new Chair of the Council, occasioned by a casual vacancy in their office; - iv. facilitate inspection of the minute book by local government electors; - v. receive and retain copies of byelaws made by other local authorities; - vi. hold acceptance of office forms from councillors; - vii. hold a copy of every councillor's register of interests; - viii. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures; - ix. liaise, as appropriate, with the Council's Data Protection Officer (if there is one); - x. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary;

-(Also see standing order 24)

-xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations.

-xiv. refer a planning application received by the Council to the [Chairman or in his absence Vice-Chairman (if there is one) within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the Council.

-xvi.
-Manage access to information about the Council via the publication scheme; and xvii. retain custody of the seal of the Council (if there is one) which shall not be used without resolution to that effect.

-(See also standing order 24)
+- xi. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980); - xii. arrange for legal deeds to be executed; (see also standing order 23); - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations; - xiv. record every planning application notified to the Council and the Council's response to the local planning authority in a book for such purpose; - xv. refer a planning application received by the Council to the Chair or in their absence the Vice-Chair of the Council within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the Council; - xvi. manage access to information about the Council via the publication scheme; and - xvii. retain custody of the seal of the Council (if there is one) which shall not be used without a resolution to that effect. (see also standing order 23).

-17. RESPONSIBLE FINANCE OFFICER
+16. RESPONSIBLE FINANCIAL OFFICER